Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 We can’t start searching for a symbol until we perform `getCurrFreq()`.
-To obtain the correct from it, we need correctly determine with respect to which `Prob.scale` value the symbol was encoded.
+To obtain the correct value from it, we need correctly determine with respect to which `Prob.scale` value the symbol was encoded.
 During encoding, we did it like this:

 ```
 context_data* Data = Context->Data + i;
 Data->Freq & Exclusion->Data[Data->Symbol];
 ```

 This mean that the value of `Prob.scale` may not have been equal to `Context->TotalCount + Context->EscapeFreq`.
-Thus, we first need to obtain the current sum of TotalCount, taking into account masked frequencies, and then add it to EscapeFreq, which was always accounted for during encoding.
+Thus, we first need to obtain the current sum of `TotalCount`, taking into account masked frequencies, and then add it to `EscapeFreq`, which was always accounted during encoding.

 ```
 u32 getExcludedTotal(context* Context)